Dallas crime family

-The Dallas crime family or Dallas Mafia was an Italian-American Mafia crime family based in Dallas, Texas.
+The Dallas crime family, also known as the Civello crime family or the Dallas Mafia, was an Italian-American Mafia crime family based in Dallas, Texas.

 History

 Carlo Piranio

 Carlo Piranio, a native of Sicily, immigrated to the U.S. circa 1901 with his brother Joseph.
 They first settled in Shreveport, Louisiana.
 Carlo began the Dallas faction of the American Mafia in 1921 with Joseph as his underboss.
 Carlo, later described as the "original head of the Mafia in Texas," was born about 1876 in Corleone, Sicily, the same hometown as early New York Mafia boss Giuseppe Morello.
 Piranio's marriage to an eighteen-year-old woman, recently arrived from Italy, occurred in 1903.
 In 1904, a son, Angelo, was born to Carlo and Clementia Piranio.
 The Piranio relocation to Dallas, Texas, occurred sometime between the marriage and the Shreveport birth of Angelo in 1904.
 The April 1910 U.S. Census says the family lived temporarily at 774 Main Street in Dallas.
 The household included Carlo and Clementia, young Angelo, and Joseph Piranio and his new bride Lena.
 Carlo ran a real estate business from his home.
 Joseph worked as a grocery salesman.
 Joseph was not entirely settled in Texas.
 He moved back to Louisiana for a few years.
 He, his wife and two young daughters returned to Dallas by 1914.
 Carlo died of natural causes in 1930.
 Joseph took over the family after Carlo's death.
 He owned a number of bars, controlled numerous gambling operations, and ran some minor labor rackets through his construction business.